 The biggest Black Film Festival in Canada

-IMPORTANT: PLEASE READ CAREFULLY THE RULES.
-SEND ONLY FILMS THAT AS A SUBJECT ABOUT BLACK REALITIES OR WITH BLACK ACTOR AS MAIN CHARACTERS.
+IMPORTANT: PLEASE READ THE RULES CAREFULLY.
+ONLY SEND FILMS THAT SHOWCASE BLACK REALITIES OR FILMS THAT FEATURE BLACK ACTORS AS MAIN CHARACTERS.

 The goal of the Montreal International Black Film Festival (MIBFF) is to bring audiences the most beautiful and the most amazing new Black films, while creating a space to debate major cultural, social and socio-economic issues.
 The MIBFF wants to promote a different kind of cinema, cinema that hails from here and from abroad and that does not necessarily have the opportunity to grace the big screen, groundbreaking cinema that moves us, that raises awareness and that takes us all by surprise.
 The MIBFF wants to deal with issues and present works that raise questions, that provoke, that make us smile, that leave us perplexed, that shock us...

 The MIBFF is a dynamic, innovative and audacious festival whose ambition is to promote the development of the independent film industry and to showcase more films on the realities of Blacks from around the world.
 It wants to take a fresh, new look at black cinema from the four corners of the globe!!!

 The MIBFF is always on the lookout for new talent and is focused on serving as a springboard for the creative process.
 This is why it grants awards, gives workshops, and organizes debate conferences and networking events for all participating professionals.

 The MIBFF wants to diversify the film offering in Canada, thereby helping independent filmmakers conquer new audiences and giving the public access to a wider variety of quality works from both Canadian and foreign filmmakerss.